 - In a few experiments it has produced temperatures and power density high enough to generate electricity or mechanical power in a reasonably compact engine. - Unlike a gasoline engine, a cold fusion cell does not need oxygen, and it does not produce carbon monoxide or other exhaust gas, so it can be used indoors as easily as outdoors, or for that matter, underwater, or in outer space. - It does not produce dangerous penetrating radioactivity or radioactive waste, so it can be used safely anywhere, even in a pacemaker implanted within the human body. - While we do not yet know whether the nuclear fuel is the deuterium, the palladium, or a combination of the two, it is clear that a small amount of either fuel will last for decades.
-Cold fusion cells have generated thousands of times more heat than a chemical cell of the same size possibly could. - It will work well with some common metals such as nickel or titanium, not just the platinum group metals.
+Cold fusion cells have generated thousands of times more heat than a chemical cell of the same size possibly could. - It may work well with some common metals such as nickel or titanium, not just the platinum group metals.
 (See Chapter 2, Section 6.) - It works equally well on a large or small scale.

 We know that cold fusion can be scaled down, because it already has been.
 Most cold fusion cathodes are plates or wires about a centimeter long.
 Eventually a cold fusion thermoelectric battery, like the plutonium pacemaker battery shown in Chapter 2, will fit into cell phones, wristwatches and countless other small, low power devices.
 It might even work as nano-scale power supplies.
 It would be a more promising choice than, say, a microscopic internal combustion engine.
 We know cold fusion can be scaled up, because any energy source can be.
 It seems likely that individual cathodes or gas loaded metal plates will remain smaller than, say, the pistons in a gasoline engine, but with today's automated manufacturing techniques it would not be difficult to assemble thousands or even millions of small mass produced cells to form a megawatt reactor.
-Rods filled with thousands of uranium fuel pellets power a conventional 1,000-megawatt fission reactor.
+A conventional 1,000-megawatt fission reactor is powered by thousands of small uranium fuel pellets (Fig. 3.1).
 The pellets are black uranium cylinders, 1.7 centimeters long and 0.7 centimeters in diameter.
-Similar sealed units may eventually power cold fusion engines of all sizes, each containing electrodes and a permanent supply of heavy water or deuterium gas.
+They are packed into fuel rods.
+Similar sealed units may eventually power cold fusion engines of all sizes, each containing electrodes and a permanent supply of heavy water or deuterium gas, packed into a rod or box.